Structure Unbiased Adversarial Model for Medical Image Segmentation: Introduction

-In this paper, we propose a simple yet important structure unbiased adversarial approach to overcome the above issue.
-It extracts the main structures from the background regions and translates them separately such that both structures and intensities gaps are reduced.
+In this paper, we propose a simple yet important structure unbiased adversarial approach (SUA) to overcome the above issue.
+It extracts the main structures from the image and translates them separately such that both structures and intensities gaps are reduced.
 With this translation, it is expected that the performance of models trained on the training data (target) will improve when tested on data (source) from a different distribution.
 Finally, we also compute an inverse deformation field to warp the segmentation result back to its original domain, which is an essential step to obtain the segmentation for the original images.
-Note that, our method is different from the spatial deformation followed by a structure-preserving GAN.
-To better understand the motivation of the proposed method, we visualize a set of randomly selected OCT images after different processing using t-SNE \cite{tsne08} in Fig. \ref{tsne}.
-As shown, there is a large gap between the data from the two domains indicated as yellow and blue dots.
-Although a deformation could reduce the gap, the gap due to intensity distributions remains, as shown in (b).
-As shown in (c), the images after structure-preserving GAN also be differentiated as the structural gap has been preserved.
-A deformation followed by structure-preserving GAN is able to reduce the gap, but the deformation causes texture distortions.
-And these distortions can hardly be removed by the structure-preserving translation GAN, which is described in the Section \ref{combination}.
-Additionally, a brief illustration of the proposed method compared with other translation methods is shown in the Fig. \ref{examples}.
+Note that our method is different from a spatial deformation followed by a structure-preserving GAN.
+To better understand the motivation of the proposed method, we use T-SNE \cite{tsne08} to visualize OCT images after different processing in Fig.~\ref{tsne}.
+As shown, there is a large gap between the data from the two domains indicated by the yellow and blue dots.
+Although a deformation could reduce the gap, the gap due to intensity distributions remain, as shown in (b).
+Similarly, (c) illustrates that after applying a structure preserving GAN to the images they can still be distinguished.
+Whilst applying a deformation followed by a structure preserving GAN is able to reduce the gap, the deformation causes significant texture distortions.
+Such distortions cannot be removed by the structure-preserving translation GAN, as is described in Section~\ref{combination}.
+Additionally, a brief illustration of the proposed method compared with other translation methods is shown in Fig.~\ref{examples}.